Career vs Vocation: What is the Difference?

 Whatever the reason, the day you wake up and suddenly find yourself questioning your choice of career is the day you're finally listening to your intuition.
 This is your deep, inner Self, nudging at you to now take note, to value your own Truth.
 You're being asked to take a long hard look at where you are and start facing where you actually would like to be.

 Most times, you'll choose your career.
-But, as your vocation is your purpose or meaning for existence, then you don't get to choose your vocation.
-It chooses you. it compels you to do it no matter the hardships or struggles it brings you.
+But, your vocation is your purpose or meaning for Existence.
+You don't get to choose your vocation.
+It chooses you.
+Your purpose compels you to do it, no matter the hardships or struggles it brings you.

 Your Vocation Can Be Challenging